neulab/xnmt/doc/source/getting_started.rst

 Make sure to read the comments provided in ``examples/01_standard.yaml``.

-See ``experiments.md`` for more details about writing experiment configuration files that allow you to specify the various
+See the ``experiment-config-files`` documentation entry for more details about writing experiment configuration files.

 Running recipes
 ---------------